concamuflage/cs-665-assignment-2/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.

+The design is flexible because the system can be expanded to include new types of shops and drivers.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

+It is simple and understandable because meaningful variables are used and there is documentation for each class and method.

 - Describe how you have avoided duplicated code and why it is important.

+For example, the major methods are in the Shop abstract method.
+We don't have to repeat the same code in the subclasses.
+It is important because a change is necessary, only one place needs to be changed.

 - If applicable, mention any design patterns you have used and explain why they were chosen.

+I used observer pattern because observer pattern can achieve the required feature, that is a shop need to inform all the drivers it knows when a delivery is needed.

 # Maven Commands